-We’ve all been there — in a “dead zone” with no cell service, traveling to a remote location, or in the depths of a building far from a cell tower.
+We’ve all been there — in a “dead zone” with no cell service, traveling to a remote location with only data roaming options available, or in the depths of a building far from a cell tower.
 Somehow, it always seems like it’s in those exact moments you need to make the most important phone call of your life.
 With WiFi calling, you may just have that option.

 What is WiFi calling?

 WiFi Calling is a great new feature on many smartphones that lets you use an Internet connection to make a voice call instead of traditional cellular service.
 You may have actually already done this using third-party services such as Skype, WhatsApp or Apple’s FaceTime Audio in the past, but now, there are two even easier ways to use WiFi to make and receive phone calls (without using an app at all).
 These are:

 - Carrier WiFi Calling

 Both of these services allow you to make and receive phone calls when your cellular service is spotty or non-existent, using available WiFi instead.
 You can tap into your home Internet service, or a WiFi hotspot.

 How to use WiFi calling

 Carrier WiFi calling is offered by only a couple carriers, including Xfinity Mobile.
 What’s unique about Xfinity’s service compared to most other carriers is that it automatically switches you between available WiFi and cellular networks when needed; in other words, you don’t even need to think about it.
 Remember that carrier WiFi calling may use cellular at some point, so it’s best used in areas with less-than-stellar service.
 Carrier WiFi calling is enabled by default on all Xfinity Mobile phones, so you don’t need to do anything to activate it.